ADIF urges RBI to ensure card tokenisation readiness across banks

 There were concerns across all stakeholders in the payment ecosystem around CoF (card-on-file) tokenisation readiness.
 Merchants were also fearing payment disruptions and revenue losses as a result.

-"We also call upon the RBI to take steps to ensure readiness across all banks.
-Should bank readiness not come through in a timely and robust manner, we stand the risk of finding ourselves in the same predicament again in June as now," said Sijo Kuruvilla George, Executive Director, ADIF.
+“We also call upon the RBI to take steps to ensure readiness across all banks.
+Should bank readiness not come through in a timely and robust manner, we stand the risk of finding ourselves in the same predicament again in June as now,” said Sijo Kuruvilla George, ED, ADIF.

 Unless banks are compliant, merchants will not be able to successfully process tokenised transactions and have solutions consumer ready.